w-henderson/Kascreech/README.md

   - [`ureq`](https://github.com/algesten/ureq) for ~~stealing~~ requesting information from Kahoot
 - Hosted using [GCP Compute Engine](https://cloud.google.com/compute)
   - 1x `f1-micro` in `us-east1-b`

+### Cloudflare
+Cloudflare is used to allow access to the WebSocket through HTTPS despite the Kascreech server itself not supporting it.

 ## Screenshots